 - Promoting freedom of association and collective bargaining at the lowest of the tiers

-***This article is based on a recent visit to some native regions or sourcing areas of tribal sugarcane cutters in Gujarat and Maharashtra including discussions with their families, middle men/labour contractor, some local stakeholders, grassroots CSOs and trade unions.
+***This article is based on field visits to native regions of tribal sugarcane cutters in Gujarat and Maharashtra who migrate for seasonal work in sugarcane farming.
+The findings are based on their interviews, discussions with their families, middle men/labour contractor, some local stakeholders, grassroots CSOs and trade unions.
+The visit was made possible with the support of PRAYAS -Center for Labour Research and Action.